CognisCode/chaser_challenge/README.md

 # Chaser Challenge

 This program uses nannou to setup a visual simulation of a resource gathering game.
 Three chasers _value_, _close_, _high_ and _custom_ are generated.
 The goal is to accumulate as much rewards as possible.
-Their are high rewards labeled green worth 200 and low rewards labeled blue worth 50.
+There are high rewards labeled green worth 200 and low rewards labeled blue worth 50.
 - close: chases the closest resource regardless of value.
 - high: chases high resources first.
 Only goes for low resources as all the high resources have been depleted.
 - value: Chases the reward with the highest _value/distance_ ratio.